iterative/dvc.org/content/docs/command-reference/pull.md

 option is used.
 See `dvc remote` for more information on how to configure a remote.

-Without arguments, it downloads all files and directories missing from the project, found as <abbr>outputs</abbr> of the [stages](/doc/command-reference/run) or `.dvc` files present in the workspace.
+Without arguments, it downloads all files and directories referenced in the current workspace (found in `dvc.yaml` and `.dvc` files) that are missing from the workspace.
 The `--all-branches`, `--all-tags`, and `--all-commits` options enable pulling multiple Git commits.

 The `targets` given to this command (if any) limit what to pull.
 It accepts paths to tracked files or directories (including paths inside tracked